ABOUT THE INSTRUCTOR

-Famous Chess Openings and Defense: Open Games (King’s Pawn Opening); Semi-Open Games (alternative defenses to the King's Pawn Opening); Closed Games (Queen’s Pawn Opening); Semi-Closed Games (alternate defenses to Queen’s pawn opening and Opening Gambits).
-For example: Ruy Lopez, Giuoco Piano, Two Knights Defense, Italian Games, Fried Liver Attack, Evans Gambit, Scotch Gambit, French, Sicilian Caro-Kann, Queen’s Gambit Accepted and Declined, Indian Defense and Variations, The London system, Reti and Bird’s Opening, etc.
+Classification of Chess Openings.
+Open Games (King’s Pawn Opening); Semi-Open Games (alternative defenses to the King's Pawn Opening); Closed Games (Queen’s Pawn Opening); Semi-Closed Games (alternate defenses to Queen’s pawn opening) and Flank Opening.
+Popular Gambits.

-Regular Internal Tournaments to enhance the skill sets of the students.
+Students practice Chess Tactics and Strategy by solving Skill Based Puzzles, Regular Internal Tournaments, and analyzing played games to enhance the skill sets of the students.

 Advanced 1 (age 6-16)

-Anastasia’s Mate, Arabian Mate, Andersen’s Mate, Back Rank Mate Blackburne’s Mate, Boden’s Mate, Box Mate, Blind swine Mate, Bishop & Knight Mate, Corner Mate, Corridor Mate, Cozio’s Mate, Caro-Kann Defense, Damiano’s Mate, David and Goliath Mate, Dovetail Mate, Double Bishop Mate, Dovetail Mate, Epaulette Mate, Fool’s Mate, Chess Vocabulary, Chess Vocabulary, Homework Assessment, Regular Internal Tournaments to enhance the skillsets of the students.
+Anastasia’s Mate, Arabian Mate, Andersen’s Mate, Back Rank Mate Blackburne’s Mate, Boden’s Mate, Box Mate, Blind swine Mate, Bishop & Knight Mate, Corner Mate, Corridor Mate, Cozio’s Mate, Caro - Kann Defense, Damiano’s Mate, David and Goliath Mate, Dovetail Mate, Double Bishop Mate, Dovetail Mate, Epaulette Mate, Fool’s Mate, Chess Vocabulary, Chess Vocabulary, Homework Assessment, Regular Internal Tournaments, and analyzing played games to enhance the skillsets of the students.

 Advanced 2 (age 6-16)

 Greco’s Mate, Gueridon Mate, H-File Mate, Hook Mate, King and Two Bishop Mate, King and Two, Knights Mate, King’s Walk, Legal Mate, Lolli’s Mate, Morphy’s Mate, Max Lange Mate, Mayet’s Mate, Opera’s Mate, Pillsbury’s Mate, Queen Mate, Reti’s Mate, Smother’s Mate, Scholar’s Mate, Suffocation Mate, Swallow’s Mate, Triangle Mate, Vukovic’s Mate.
-Blindfold Chess, Knights Tour, A – Z Chess Vocabulary, Homework Assessment, Regular Internal Tournaments to enhance the skillsets of the students
+Assessment, Regular Internal Tournaments to enhance the skillsets of the students

-Note: Students who complete the Nine Points Chess Program (Advanced 2) are eligible to participate in all future online Nine Points Chess Team Practice Tournaments.
+Note: Students who complete the Nine Points Chess Course (Advanced 2) are eligible to participate in all future online Nine Points Chess Team Practice Tournaments.

 I am so excited at the prospect that Ms. Soni is going to be teaching chess!
 I have known her for about 5 years.
 I have personally had the opportunity to witness Ms. Soni’s expertise in working with Prodigy to learn chess.
 She was amazingly organized and patient as well as creative about keeping him focused and engaged.
 Being that my son Prodigy is a very high energy child, I was amazed to see him sit still and calmly and attentively participate in the process.
 As a result of just a couple of classes with Ms.Soni, Prodigy’s interest in chess skyrocketed.
 He felt like chess classes with her were fun and exciting!
 He loved her creativity and kind heart too.
 I would love this opportunity for our K-3rd Meridian students, who would definitely excel in their academics as a result of the practices of this class and specifically Ms. Soni’s comprehensive methodology.
 Studies have shown that younger students that start the game at a young age later score higher on standardized reading & math assessment tests.
 Furthermore, they also later score higher on creative and critical thinking tests.
 I believe that if Ms. Soni is able to teach Kinder through third-grade chess classes that the students will have a stronger showing at competitions to represent the Meridian campus and their knowledge of the basic skills of Chess will be greatly reinforced.
 I would highly recommend her to teach this class, as I know that she can take our students to a high level of performance if given the chance.